ansys/pyfluent/doc/source/api/core/solver/reduction.rst

 Accessing reduction functions
 -----------------------------

-In order to access reduction functions, import it and launch the fluent solver.
+In order to access reduction function, import it and launch the fluent solver.
 Then, make boundary conditions data, etc. available (for example, by reading case files):

 .. code-block:: python